 The gynecologic oncology program participates in a fully approved residency program in obstetrics and gynecology, as well as all the relevant disciplines at The Warren Alpert Medical School of Brown University.
 The systems for clinical care and education have been well established and are effective for all concerned – including the teaching of residents and medical students.
 Brown University and its affiliated hospitals offer capabilities for complex research, and the program's high patient and surgical volume allows fulfillment of a comprehensive educational mission.
 Our health care model has led us to become the region's oncology leader with a bright and compelling future.

 The umbrella of comprehensive women's oncology services provides a continuum of care with many dimensions including:

 - A multi-disciplinary team of physicians which functions as a health care model convening weekly in the open forum, Tumor Board.

-- Five board-certified, and one board-eligible, gynecologic oncologist, and three medical oncologists.
+- Six board-certified and two board-eligible gynecologic oncologists, and two medical oncologists.

 - An excellent medical and support staff working in state-of-the-art facilities.

 - A broad array of treatment options including the latest cancer research protocols.

 - An outpatient chemotherapy and IV treatment unit.

 - A dedicated research division housed in the Department of Ob/Gyn available to support fellow and resident research.

 - Three oncology genetic counselors who are involved in fellow education and genetic research projects.
 A weekly genetics case conference is held to review interesting cases as well as updates in the field of genetics.

 - Oncology social workers, nurse practitioners, nurse navigators, nutritionists, and pharmacists on-site and integrated as part of the multi-disciplinary team.